cbuchko/old-website/_posts/2020-07-30-survivor-legends.md

 Kim's win in One World is still one of the most dominating performances in the history of Survivor.
 Watching that season is boring because Kim made it look so easy.
 In Winners at War, Kim had a rough start, but I still saw a lot of solid gameplay from her that reminded me of her previous outing.

-A Legends season would be Kims perfect opportunity to have a chance in a season where she isn't immediately an outcast and would allow her to work her charm that won her that original season.
+A Legends season would be Kims perfect opportunity to play in a season where she isn't immediately an outcast and would allow her to work her charm that won her that original season.

 ## Kelley Wentworth